outdoorsafetylab/moidemd/README.md

 ## How to Build

-This project developed on Ubuntu 16.04LTS.
-You will need to install the following packages by ```apt-get```:
+This project was developed on Ubuntu 16.04 LTS.
+You will need to install the following packages by ```apt-get``` before building it:

 * build-essential
 * libgdal-dev